cuba-platform/cuba-sdk/Readme.md

 # 1. Overview <a name="overview"></a>

-CUBA SDK is a command-line tool that provides an ability to resolve and export all dependencies for CUBA framework, add-ons or any external library and then use SDK as an embedded repository with few simple commands.
+CUBA SDK is a command-line tool that provides an ability to resolve, export and upload to external repository all dependencies for CUBA framework, add-ons or any external library with few simple commands.
+SDK can be used as an embedded repository.
 This tool has a built-in [Nexus 3 repository](https://www.sonatype.com/nexus-repository-oss).

 CUBA SDK is a useful tool if it is required to develop applications with limited network environment.